Skip to content

 ORDER BY total DESC

 The sources field in the query_data response includes snapshot_taken_at for each Google Sheets source so you can verify freshness.
-Call connect_google_sheet again to refresh the snapshot before querying when current data is needed.
+Call ingest_data_source again with the same source_name to refresh the snapshot before querying when current data is needed.

 Alternatively, generate a model that reads from the snapshot at runtime via read_csv() for more complex transformations.

-Once data is imported, use create_file to create a model file, then patch_file or update_file to implement the logic that reads from it:
+Once data is imported, use create_file to create a model file, then patch_file or update_file to implement logic that reads from the snapshot at runtime.

 {